evoasm/evoasm.rb/README.md

 *Awasm* is an AIMGP (*Automatic Induction of Machine code by Genetic Programming*) engine.

-You give it a set of examples, that is, several input/output pairs, that describe the a program's behavior.
+You give it a set of examples, that is, several input/output pairs, that describe a program's behavior.
 It will then try to come up with a short program (in the form of machine code) that follows your specification, by means of genetic programming.